 Presentations can be tough.
-There’s a lot to remember and standing up in front of a room full of people can be nerve-wracking enough without the worry of making presentation mistakes.
+There’s a lot to remember and presenting to a room (or screen) full of people can be nerve-wracking enough without the worry of making presentation mistakes.

 1. Don’t try to cram in too much information

-There’s no point having a 40 minute presentation if your timeslot is only 30 minutes.
-Find out in advance how long you have and practice your presentation to make sure you can fit everything in without rushing it.
+It’s ridiculous creating a 40 minute presentation if your timeslot is only 30 minutes (or indeed less).
+Find out in advance how long you have and both create and practice your presentation to make sure you can fit everything in – without rushing.
+Allow time for questions too, so for a 40 minute slot, you want your presentation to be 30 mins max.
+Should the whole event finish earlier?
+Very few people will mind!

-2. Don’t read the text directly from the screen
+2. Don’t read text directly from the screen

 3. Don’t pace up and down